The-Cyber-Instructor-Community/Cybersecurity-Engineer-Handbook/README.md

 - [Detection and IR Engineer](detection-and-ir-engineer.md)
 - [Digital Forensics and Incident Response](dfir-engineer.md)

 If you prefer to reading, start by following the book "[Kickstart Your Security Engineering Career](https://kickstartseceng.com/)" to break into cybersecurity.

+For weekly cybersecurity insights delivered staright to your inbox, subscribe to - [The Cyber Instructor's Newsletter on Substack](https://thecyberinstructor.substack.com/)

 Repo created by [Karan Dwivedi](https://www.linkedin.com/in/karan1337/)